 Under the hood, default tool use works by:

-- Models with default tool use support will be given a custom system prompt and a default tool call format to use
+Giving models a custom system prompt and a default tool call format to use

 Results will vary by model.